bhargavdeshpande/GitHub_Notification_Bot/DESIGN.md

 ###### User <br>
 User is responsible for setting up the notification bot extension and trigger functionalities provided by the bot.<br>
 ###### GitHub API <br>
 This component will get requests from the bot and then will respond them accordingly.
-It is responsible for sending notification details based on user request.<br>
+[GitHub Notifications API](https://developer.github.com/v3/activity/notifications/) returns the list of unread notifications for a user account in JSON format.<br>
 ###### Web Browser (Google Chrome) <br>
 Web browser is the component in which the user interacts with the bot and storage is maintained<br>
 ###### Local Storage <br>
-This component is a sub-part of web browser and is responsible for storing the personal access token entered by the user.<br>
+[This component](https://developer.chrome.com/extensions/storage) is a sub-part of web browser and is responsible for storing the personal access token entered by the user.
+It provides persistent storage for chrome applications.
+The data stored in local storage is available even when browser is closed and reopened.
+Local storage can be accessed using the [local storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API#localStorage).<br>
 ###### Bot (Chrome Extension) <br>
 This is the most important component of the architecture responsible which acts as a gateway between User and GitHub API.<br> All the logic resides in this component.
 This component also resides in web browser.<br>